clokep/relapse/docs/admin_api/purge_history_api.md

 several minutes or longer.
 During this period users will not be able to paginate further back in the room from the point being purged from.

-Note that Synapse requires at least one message in each room, so it will never delete the last message in a room.
+Note that Relapse requires at least one message in each room, so it will never delete the last message in a room.

 To use it, you will need to authenticate by providing an `access_token`